Easy, creamy and lightly sweetened Homemade Mexican Horchata, made with simple ingredients and free of refined sugar.

 No matter how many times you blend and strain, there will always be rice pulp.
 Lots and lots of rice pulp.
 Even after you strain, that pulp will end up on the bottom of the jug.
 Before you pour/serve, always give it a quick stir.

-Feel free to add more cinnamon/sweetener to taste – you might love yours a little sweeter than we do.
+Feel free to add more cinnamon/sweetener to taste – you might love yours a little sweeter than I do.

 Horchata (Mexican Rice Drink)